Do your gums bleed when brushing or flossing your teeth daily? Are they red, swollen or increasingly sensitive?

 What Causes Bleeding Gums?

-Bleeding gums is the most common sign of gingivitis and gum disease, although there may be other causes of bleeding gums.
-Bleeding gums may be the result of aggressive flossing, tooth brushing, or using a toothbrush with too firm of bristles.
 Daily care is extremely important, but use caution around the sensitive gum tissue to prevent bleeding gums.
 Certain medications can also compromise your gum health.
 One thing to keep in mind is that bleeding gums are not normal.

 Will pregnancy cause gums to bleed?

 Yes, hormonal changes taking place in the body during pregnancy can cause bleeding gums.
 It is a common symptom of pregnancy.
-Pregnant women should continue to brush and floss, but be extra cautious around sensitive gum tissue to prevent bleeding.
+Pregnant women should continue to brush and floss but be extra cautious around sensitive gum tissue to prevent bleeding.
 It is important to maintain routine visits to the dentist during pregnancy to monitor gum health.

 What is gum disease?